kslong/kred/README.md

 if one processes field LMC\_c45, the data will be in DECam\_PREP/LMC\_c45/data.

+Note that this routine has swithes that allow one to subtract background or not from the original images.
+The default currently is not to subtract any background.

 * SetupTile.py - This is intended to identify CCD images that need to be processed.
 It produces tables in the Summary directory that identify what CCDs need to be processed to produce images of a single field.
+It also cretes directories DECam\_PREP/LMC\_c45/Tile01 etc that contain links to the appropriate files in the data directories.

+(This routine uses the config file.
+If one wanted to create data that was for a different region, then one would need to point this to a different configuration file.
+Note though, that at present each field is separate)

-* SwarpSetup.py - This creates inputs (the.run and .default files)
+* SwarpSetup.py - This creates directoires inputs (the.run and .default files)
-for running swarp
-to create the tile images.
+for running swarp to create the tile images on the tile images.
 It assumes we want to make tile images for each filter and for each exposure time.
-It largely replaces the portion of Swarp.py below that requires one to create Jupyter notebooks

 (Note that at present this routine does not use the field centers defined in the .config file, but takes the center of all of the images in a tile to be the center of the swarp field.
 This is something that still needs updating)

-* Swarp.py -  The primary purpose of Swarp.py when
+* Swarp.py -  The purpose of Swarp.py
-run from the command line is to run all of the commands that have been crated with SetupSwarp.
+is to run all of the commands that have been created with SetupSwarp.

-The script also contains
-code to create special
-This contains code to setup the swarp directories in a standard way and to create .run .default files and input file lists with a routine create\_swarp\_command, that is currently best run from a Jupyter notebook.
-One can also run the Swarp commands from inside the notebook or from the command line.

 * SwarpEval.py - This routine creates a set of evaluation figures for the Swarped images.
 The scaling is intended